Onit Documentation

 On the Fields screen, we’ll create the Fields that will prompt our App’s requesters to provide specific information about the Record they are submitting.
 After a requester populates these Fields on the App's Launch page, the data will be available for viewing and editing on the Record’s View page.

 You’ll notice that your new App comes with a few Fields: requester_name, requester_email, and name.
 These Fields cannot be deleted and will be required for every transaction a user creates.
-Leave the settings for these Fields as they are and let’s create some brand new Fields.
+Leave the settings for these Fields as they are, and let’s create some brand-new Fields.

 For this tutorial, we’ll create three new Fields to gather the following information: